mathieu-bergeron/coderatie/content/en/vision.md

 * When coderacy reaches a significant level, software will be very different from what it is today

-* The free software community already has a taste of this future: software and tools that are transparent, that respect privacy and that do not harbor tactics of economic exploitation.
+* The free software community already has a taste of that future: software and tools that are transparent, that put humans in control, that respect privacy, and that do not hide tactics of economic exploitation.

 * But there's more: when using code to control a software tool, the possibilities for experimentation and creation explode.